Best Friend, Soulmate: Why Dating Your Best Friend Might Be A Good Idea

 Choosing to stay friends with a person continuously, through thick and thin, says a lot about your connection, and many people who consider themselves best friends have this experience.

-You already know that you care for one another because you have chosen to remain friends for what could be a long period of time.
+You already know that you care for one another because you have chosen to remain friends for what may be a long period of time.
 This is a great advantage when going into a romantic relationship because you likely already feel special and loved.
 You have already built that baseline of care for one another, making it much easier to stoke the fire of your love.
 In other words, the emotional intimacy is already there in some ways.

 Now, there are some potential nuances to this.
-If your best friend rarely checks in on you or doesn’t always show concern for your well-being, you may not want to date that person.
+If your best friend rarely checks in on you or doesn’t always show concern for your well-being, you may not want to date them.
 You deserve to have a partner who cares about you and the things going on in your life.
 Dating your best friend can be a good idea, but you’ll want to consider whether this person treats you how you deserve to be treated.

 You Understand Each Other